 -out rootCA.crt \

-echo "⚠ Keep rootCA.key secure - it signs all your certificates"
+Keep rootCA.key secure — it signs everything. rootCA.crt gets distributed to all nodes.

-If you’re using HAProxy for load balancing, all three node certificates must include the HAProxy hostname (e.g., vault.example.com) in their Subject Alternative Names.
-This allows clients to connect through HAProxy without certificate errors.
+If you’re using HAProxy, all three node certificates must include the HAProxy hostname (e.g. vault.example.com) in their SANs.
+This lets clients connect through HAProxy without certificate errors.

 #!/bin/bash